oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     ![screenshot of data analysis card](images/image58_analysis_card.png)

-2. The first time when you access the data analysis tool, you will see a guiding wizard that will describe various parts of the UI.
-Since you are doing this lab anyways, click on X to cancel it and start using the tool right away.
+2. The first time when you access the Data Analysis tool, you will see a guiding wizard that will describe various parts of the UI.
+    Click on X to cancel it and start using the tool right away.

     ![screenshot of data analysis home page](images/image59_analysis_home.png)

-3. To Analyze your data, create an Analytic View (AV) first.
+3. We don’t have any Analytic Views (AV) yet.
 Analytic Views organize data using a dimensional model, allowing you to easily add aggregations and calculations to data sets and present data in views that can be queried with relatively simple SQL.